falinesilva/sandBox/README.md

 # sandCastles

-A collection of school projects, practice programs, and experiments in code.
+A collection of practice, and experiments in code.